 Coast Salish Place Names

-This tour, soon to be available via the ímesh mobile app, is an acknowledgement of Coast Salish territories that takes recognition beyond words, and allows guests to physically experience the landscape and the languages of the local Coast Salish peoples.
+This tour is now available via the ímesh mobile app.
+It is an acknowledgement of Coast Salish territories that takes recognition beyond words, and allows guests to physically experience the landscape and the languages of the local Coast Salish peoples.

 The term Coast Salish refers to people from many different communities along the coast of the Salish Sea, near present-day southern British Columbia, Washington, and northern Oregon.
 Prior to colonial governments imposing boundaries on these communities and their membership, people identified themselves according to their family relationships and the villages where they lived.

 Simon Fraser University’s Burnaby campus is located on the traditional territories of four Coast Salish First Nations: The xʷməθkʷəy̓əm (Musqueam), Skwxwú7mesh (Squamish), səlil̓ilw̓ətaʔɬ (Tsleil-Waututh), and the kʷikʷəƛw̓əm (Kwikwetlem).
 These nations have a spiritual, cultural, and economic connection to this land that spans thousands of years, and they have marked the land with many named places.
 These place names embody stories that connect people, animals, the supernatural, villages, mountains, bodies of water, and entire territories.
 These places represent the hən̓q̓əmin̓əm̓ (Hun’qumyi’num) language spoken by the xʷməθkʷəy̓əm (Musqueam), səlil̓ilw̓ətaʔɬ (Tsleil-Waututh), and kʷikʷəƛw̓əm (Kwikwetlem) peoples, and Sḵwx̱wú7mesh Snichim spoken by the Sḵwx̱wú7mesh (Squamish) people.